bananatana/Q_SUPEK/README.md

 # Q_SUPEK
-Instructions (idiot proof, I hope!) for using Q6 and related tools on the [SUPEK cluster](https://www.srce.unizg.hr/napredno-racunanje).
+Instructions for using Q6 and related tools on the [SUPEK cluster](https://www.srce.unizg.hr/napredno-racunanje).
 Here I will provide running scripts and examples.

 **General informations:**